ferdjoukh/ATL-UTF/ATLMetrics/docs/tranformations-folder.md

 | PRAMANA  | RML2RDML  | 20      | 800     | 6      | 32%      |

 More information can be found in this file: executed rules, executed rules per category (empty, simple, complex), etc.

+### execution.log

+It contains all the details about the execution.
+This files reports all the events that occurred during the execution of the model transformations.